vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `--link` *bridge*
       What bridge should the interface be linked with.
 Applicable only for bridged interfaces.

+    `--enable-dhcp`
+      Enables DHCP client within the container for supported distributions.
+      DHCP server must be provided by the host, e.g. using Nix option `networking.dhcpd`.
+Applicable only for bridged interfaces.

+    `--disable-dhcp`
+      Disables DHCP client within the container.
+When disabled, IP addresses can be assigned manually using `ct netif ip` commands.
+Applicable only for bridged interfaces.

     `--hwaddr` *addr*
       Change MAC address.
 Every **x** in the address is replaced by